tejasselokar15/Simon-Says/README.md

 # Simon-Says
-created a game using Javascript,HTML,CSS
+created a fun game using Javascript,HTML,CSS.